 Enter in the SMART goal.
 Having Specific, Measurable, Attainable, Relevant, and Time-Bound goals help set you up for success in the battle to know how things are going.
 Now, SMART goals are great, but they only represent a part of the battle I went through to get back on track in strength training land.
 They represent the expect portion of “Expect what you Inspect.”
 Now it’s time to inspect “inspect” as we continue to work on setting fitness goals.

 Setting Fitness Goals: Inspect

 Because I had a lack of clear expectations around what I wanted and needed, I also had nothing to measure, inspect, test, or celebrate.
 It is not just enough to have great expectations; you also have to make sure those expectations are being followed.
 At your job, you might have someone else in charge, but with your fitness, it’s up to you.
-Even using fitness coaches like Home Fitness Gurus, you ultimately are in charge of you.
 You are your own boss, making your body move, choosing the right foods, and getting adequate sleep.
 I’m the guide but you decide.
 So knowing this, I want to share a few simple ways that you too can start keeping track of your goals.

 Setting Fitness Goals: Figure Out Where You Are